-How is the institute structured?
+How is the Institute structured?

-- Webinars are 1 hour and 45 minutes in length.
-Webinars will take place 1:00-2:45pm ET/10:00-11:45am PT each Tuesday starting on October 18, 2022 to May 23, 2023. - Webinars are "camera on" unless there are extenuating circumstances that are cleared by the Institute in advance. - Trainings are led by the Institute staff, national policy experts, and guest trainers. - Reading and homework will be assigned in advance of each webinar.
+- → Webinars are 1 hour and 45 minutes in length.
+Webinars will take place 1:00-2:45pm ET/10:00-11:45am PT each Tuesday starting on September 12, 2023 and ending on April 23, 2024. - → Webinars are "camera on" unless there are extenuating circumstances that are cleared by the Institute in advance. - ➔ Trainings are led by the Institute staff, national policy experts, and guest trainers. - → Reading and homework will be assigned in advance of each webinar. - → Participants are expected to work with their teams and Sponsoring Organizations to create a policy advocacy campaign of their choosing, that can be initiated in 2024. - → Each team will be provided with a mentor, who will act as a strategic advisor for the campaign and offer practical guidance and technical assistance.